LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     'eirene\_ionizing\_core' is an alias for this switch.
     If the value = 1, then the flux is added by direct modification of the sources in the guard cells --- this will only work if a standard flux boundary condition is applied at that boundary.
     If the value is < 0, then the absolute value specifies which boundary in b2.boundary.parameters is to be used.
 This will only work for the type 13 boundary condition.
+    Cannot be used in conjunction with 'eirene\_ank\_mods'.
+    Use of this switch is not allowed if the core boundary condition is not of a flux type.
+Moreover, certain boundary conditions expressly include the flux of neutrals already (BCCON = 6, 19, 21, 23, 26, or 27), in which case use of this switch is redundant and should be avoided.

 .. index:: eirene_background